Frequently Asked Questions

 A Land Trust is a nonprofit organization that actively works with landowners to voluntarily conserve land located in the area the Land Trust serves.
 Land Trusts primarily accept donations of land or Conservation Easements and sometimes purchases these rights, then steward these easements into perpetuity.

 How Many Land Trusts exist?

 Today, there are more than 1,700 local and regional Land Trusts across the nation protecting more than 37 million acres of farmland, wetlands, ranches, forests, watersheds, river corridors and other land types, as well as several national Land Trusts that have protected millions more acres.
-Mountain Area Land Trust (MALT) is one of 32 Land Trusts and 11 public agencies that are members of the Colorado Coalition of Land Trusts.
+Mountain Area Land Trust (MALT) is a member of the statewide organization of land trusts, Keep It Colorado.

 What Differences Exist in Land Trusts?

 Land Trusts vary greatly in scope and scale, but all of them share the common mission of working cooperatively with landowners to protect and conserve land for its natural, recreational, scenic, historic, ecological and agricultural values.

 Local and regional Land Trusts, organized as charitable organizations under Federal tax laws, help conserve land for natural, recreational, scenic, historical and productive values.
 Land Trusts can purchase land for permanent protection, or they may use one of several other methods:

 - Accept donations of land or the funds to purchase land

 - Accept a bequest or accept the donation of a Conservation Easement, permanently limiting the type and scope of development that can take place on the land